test4373/SESA-Audio-Separation/README.md

 - The script will set up the environment and launch the app.

 ### Usage
-- After running `start.bat`, access the Gradio interface at `http://localhost:7860`.
+- After running `start.bat`, access the Gradio interface at `gradio link`.

 ## Notes
 - `start.bat` handles dependency installation and app startup.
 To sync with the latest GitHub changes, you’ll need Git installed and can manually run `git pull origin main`.